GlanLiv/ml_edge_classifier_template/README.md

 Keep at least a few samples (10–20+ per class is recommended).

+Delete img000.png in both folders.

-In the terminal, track them with Git LFS and commit:
+In the terminal, track your images with Git LFS and commit:

 git lfs track "*.jpg" "*.png" "*.jpeg" git add .gitattributes